NeutralNoise/lol_helpers/README.md

 Just some tasks that I would like to get around to doing one day.

 1. Comment Hash.h with doxygen comments.
+2. Add tree balancing to BinaryTree.
-2. Look into BinaryTree stack overflow.
+3. Look into BinaryTree stack overflow.
-3. Add some other things.
+4. Add some other things.